 Recently, I came across an engaging question: Why didn’t Krishna marry Radha?
 The write-up that posed this query gave a Dvaita Vedanta viewpoint.
 That is, Radha is a seeker who’s pining for Krishna.
-The beauty of a devotee’s Bhakti and love for the Divine in that presentation brought tears to my eyes.
+The beauty of a devotee’s Bhakti and love for the Divine in that presentation brought tears.

 Even so, within a few moments, that motor-mouth mind of mine started rattling!
 As we know, Lord Krishna lived and breathed philosophy.
 He gave out the extraordinary manual of life in the Bhagavad Gita.
 Why would someone so insightful and Divine leave his lover longing?
 Could there be more to this story?